Create Clean PDF Java: Underline Annotations with GroupDocs

 Understanding the Annotation Workflow

-3. Annotation Application: The library applies the annotation to the document structure
+3. Annotation Application – The library injects the annotation into the PDF’s structure.

 Step 1: Initialize the Annotator and Load Your Document